zuplo/docs/docs/articles/step-4-deploying-to-the-edge.md

 </Callout>

-If you weren't prompted to select a GitHub org, it is likely that you are already a member of an an account that has authorized Zuplo.
+If you weren't prompted to select a GitHub org, it's likely that you are already a member of an account that has authorized Zuplo.
 To add Zuplo to a new organization click **Add GitHub Account** in the org picker list.

 ![Connect Org](/media/step-4-deploying-to-the-edge/image-2.png)